braceio/tags/README.md

     </ul>

+That's basically all there is to Brace Tags.
+There's almost zero conventions or syntax to learn.
+It doesn't currently support markdown, or provide fancy optimizations.
+It's just here to help you avoid duplicating HTML boilerplate on several web pages.

+## Installing Brace Tags

+Brace Tags is written in Python.
+Most computers today come with Python.
+You can install it with `easy_install` by opening up your terminal and typing in:

+    sudo easy_install brace-tags

+(The sudo part will ask you to log-in.
+It's required because Brace Tags needs to install the `tags` command line script.)

+Alternatively, if you're familiar with Python, you can use pip to install it:

+    pip install brace-tags

+Brace has one external dependency, `watchdog` which is only required if you want to use Brace to monitor a folder for changes, and recompile your site on the fly.
+Before using the `--watch` option you'll need to install `watchdog`.

+    easy_install watchdog

+## Using Brace Tags

+Tags has two commands, the `build` command and the `serve` command.
+Build is used to generate a site from a source folder.

+    tags build

+Serve will start a local webserver that you can use for testing.

+    tags serve

+If you want to be specific about what files to compile, or where your site gets generated, you can specify that with the `--files` and `--out` options:

+    tags build --files docs/*.html --out www/docs

+As mentioned above, you can track the changes in your site folder and re-build automatically with the `--watch` option.
+However this requires that you first install `watchdog`.

+    tags build --watch

+For more options and explanation, check out the help:

+    tags --help

 ## Extending Brace Tags

 Tags was built to be easily extended.
 You can add your own tags to implement custom functionality.